 Merchant service providers in the UK will typically offer 3 types of terminal.
 Static, portable and mobile.
 The general rule of thumb is the wider the range the more expensive the terminal will cost per month.

 A static card terminal is perfect for businesses with single/multiple points of sale where you wish to bring the machine to the customer.
 Such as a local shop where the customer pays at the counter.

 A portable card terminal is perfect for businesses with single/multiple points of sale where you wish to bring the machine to the customer, think restaurants where they bring the terminal to you.

 A mobile card terminal is perfect for business who need to take payments further than 150m from the base unit or run a mobile business.
 Ideal for a hairdresser or festival stall and work through GPRS.

 This will largely depend on the contract as well as the type of terminal.
 Terminal contracts are typically quite long and can go for as long as 5-6 years but typically 4 years.
 Here is a rough guide to the cost:

 |Mobile Card Machine||£20 - £35|

-Auth fees are becoming more common for most merchant service providers and can be tagged on to all transactions done online via a terminal or both.
+Auth fees are becoming more common for most merchant services and can be tagged on to all transactions done online via a terminal or both.

 Normally a penny per transaction (PPT) charge will be taken for every payment accepted.